The Home of Harvard Men's and Women's Hockey

 While Harvard's men's and women's teams played out of local rinks in 1978-79, the "renovation" of Watson Rink took place.
 The concrete walls of Watson's sides were knocked down and the new borders extended 10 feet in each direction.
 The wooden ceiling of Watson remained, but a new roof topped it.

 In the arena proper, the walls paint a pictoral history of the more than 100 years of the Crimson's proud hockey tradition.
-In addition to photos of each Harvard team dating back to the inception of both the men's and women's programs, there are photos of each of Harvard's All-American Hockey players; a trophy case proudly displaying Tournament trophies.
+In addition to photos of each Harvard team dating back to the inception of both the men's and women's programs, the renovations that took place between 2013-14 provided an opportunity for Harvard to showcase its lengthy and historic history on the ice.
+Wall murals run from floor to ceiling along the expanded concourse, giving fans a history lesson on the history of Harvard hockey, including former home rinks, awards, Olympians, professional players and coaching recods.
+A trophy case proudly displaying Tournament trophies is integrated into the Boynton Lounge.
 Hanging from the ceiling at the west end of the arena is perhaps the most prominent statement in the entire building: side-by side banners commemorating the men's 1989 NCAA national championship and the women's AWCHA national championship in 1999.

 The Crimson's varsity locker rooms were renovated in summer 2007.
 Custom-crafted Canadian maple lockers; new ceiling, lighting and plumbing fixtures; carpeting; rubber flooring and new audio and video technologies are some of the improved features of the new locker rooms.